lesimoes/m-LaaS/README.md

-A little playground with machine learning in nodejs
+A little playground with machine learning in nodejs.

-A simple kNN service for NodeJS, comparing using Euclidean distances, returning top k closest objects.
+A simple kNN service, comparing using Euclidean distances, returning top k closest objects.